 23. What are the Key Features of VMware NSX?

-The key features of VMware NSX are:
+Key features of the VMware NSX project include:

-• Automation: Automates network provisioning and configuration.
+- Automation: Supports the automation of network provisioning and configuration.

 24. What is the Role of Virtual Machine Snapshot?